PcapPlusPlus/pcapplusplus.github.io/docs/tutorials/intro.md

 ### Pcap++
 {: .no_toc }

-A library for intercepting and sending packets, providing network and NIC info, stats, etc. This library is mostly a C++ wrapper for packet capturing engines such as libpcap, WinPcap, DPDK and PF_RING, but also provide some unique features and capabilities that doesn't exist in any of these engines.
+A library for intercepting and sending packets, providing network and NIC info, stats, etc. This library is mostly a C++ wrapper for packet capturing engines such as libpcap, WinPcap, Npcap, DPDK and PF_RING, but also provide some unique features and capabilities that doesn't exist in any of these engines.
 Main classes and utilities:

 1. `PcapLiveDevice` - representing a Linux/MacOS/FreeBSD network interface and enables capturing and sending packets as well as retrieving interface information
 2. `WinPcapLiveDevice` - representing a Windows network interface and contains all functionality exposed in `PcapLiveDevice`.
-This class actually inherits `PcapLiveDevice` and does the relevant adjustments for WinPcap and Windows OS
+This class actually inherits `PcapLiveDevice` and does the relevant adjustments for WinPcap/Npcap and Windows OS
 3. `DpdkDevice` - representing a DPDK-enabled network interface and wraps DPDK basic functionality for capturing and sending packets as well as retrieving interface information
 4. `PfRingDevice` - representing PF_RING-enabled network interface and wraps PF_RING functionality for capturing and sending packets as well as retrieving interface information
 5. `PcapRemoteDevice` - representing a network interface on a remote machine and enables to capture and send packets on this interface using the rpcap protocol.
 This class actually wraps [WinPcap's Remote Capture](https://www.winpcap.org/docs/docs_412/html/group__remote.html) capabilities and so available only on Windows